SafePTR: Token-Level Jailbreak Defense in Multimodal LLMs via Prune-then-Restore Mechanism: Experiments

-An ideal defense should be both effective and efficient.
+\textbf{Training cost and Inference Time.} An ideal defense should be both effective and efficient.
 To assess this, we compare SafePTR with prior methods in training size (samples in K) and inference latency (secs), as shown in Tab.~\ref{tab:inference_complexity}.
 SafePTR achieves leading performance on safety and utility benchmarks while remaining lightweight.
 It requires no training (vs. 1223K/ 71k for TGA/Immune) and runs in 3.51 secs with a one-pass pipeline, faster than multi-pass methods like ECSO or CoCA.
 These results underscore SafePTR’s practicality for real-world deployment, offering strong robustness and generalization without additional training or runtime cost.

 \textbf{Ablations on Proposed Components.} To assess the contribution of each SafePTR component, we perform an ablation study isolating the effects of \textbf{Harmful Token Prunning(HTP))} and \textbf{Benign Features Restoration(BFR))} on \textit{safety} (Figstep and MM-SafetyBench) and \textit{utility} (MM-Vet and MME).
 As shown in \textbf{Tab.~\ref{tab:ablation_all_component}}, applying HTP alone significantly reduces the ASR from 52.3 to 3.06, but at the expense of utility due to the removal of benign contextual information.
 Incorporating the restoration module retains the safety benefits while markedly enhancing utility, outperforming the baseline by 34.49.
-These results demonstrate that SafePTR’s prune-then-restore design effectively balances safety and task performance. \textbf{Ablations on hyperparameter Top-K in HTP.} To examine how varying the Top-K pruning ratio in HTP influences the trade-off between safety and utility, we conduct an ablation study, as presented in Tab.~\ref{tab:ablation_topk}.
+These results demonstrate that SafePTR’s prune-then-restore design effectively balances safety and task performance.

+\textbf{Ablations on hyperparameter Top-K in HTP.} To examine how varying the Top-K pruning ratio in HTP influences the trade-off between safety and utility, we conduct an ablation study, as presented in Tab.~\ref{tab:ablation_topk}.
 We observed that increasing K, i.e., pruning more tokens, improves safety on FIG and MSB by effectively suppressing harmful behaviors, but gradually reduces utility on MMVet and MME.
 Empirically, we choose K=10\% as it provides a favorable balance, achieving substantial safety improvements (FIG: 51.0 → 1.6; MSB: 52.3 → 1.2) while maintaining competitive utility (MMVet: 32.3; MME: 1538.11).